mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 In contrast in P2 and P3 there is flexibility of interaction  which suits informal moments of playtesting.

-MOVERED HERE FROM CHAPER 5 JAN 2024
-MOVE THIS TO NEXT CHAPTER DISCUSSION?
-**A tension in use of norming practices and participant choice?**
-However, as a seeming counterpoint to this growing agency is the norming effects of concepts that gain community currency in playtesting.
-The repeated attempts by participants to make the jumping mechanic of Molly less frustrating can be seen as a potential drag on the agency or autonomy of Molly as a designer.
-However this may be a false dichotomy.
-Such norming practices can be seen from a different perspective according to Rogoff, as a productive nudge to get real.
- IS THIS EXPLORED IN THE NEXT CHAPTER?

 ## Removed in Jan - find home

-#### Community concepts and norming behaviour emerging during playtesting

-MOVE BACK TO CHAPTER 6 IF SPACE?

-NOTE THERE IS SOMETHING HERE ABOUT ME STEPPING BACK AND LETTING THE COMMUNITY EVOLVE.

-Ed gives a more technical explanation from  involving the naming of the variable _jump speed_.

-Other children come and play the game but only for less than a minute before leaving.
-Towards the end of the playtesting process, as one child leaves, Molly comments "It's so frustrating."
-This suggests an evolving understanding that her game is frustrating to players rather than pleasantly challenging.

-The indirect norming behaviours described in appendix 5.Norm.x mirror observations seen in the work of Rogoff and colleagues [@rogoff_cultural_2003] on learning in  community settings.

-There is an apparent tension in play here between encouraging individual agency of expression within the game and an evolving community tendency to norm peoples games to be more _playable_, specifically that player movement should conforming to wider expectations.

-What we can draw from the data at this stage is that playtesing provides many leverage points to facilitating learner agency and discuss the limits of designs.
-IN addition, playtesting is a process that allows participants to demonstrate informed criticality as a player and guide the creations of peers via gameplay feedback.

-This process is an example of an emerging process where cultural concepts are mutually constituted by all actors involved in the game making activity system.
-While the concepts of hardness and challenge that emerge and not concrete examples of GDPS, they are the results of changed GDPs.
-The next chapter explores similar data on the use of GDP related concepts by participants and the resultant potential impact on participant agency.

 <!-- #### Why prioritise local playtesting rather than participation with a wider online community - and how are they different in character?
 PERHAPS DROP IF NOT NEEDED OR KEEP REALLY SHORT.
 AND MERGE UP.